Kongstad/Geo_Project_TensorFlow/README.md

 ## Project name: ##
-Geological Project - TensorFlow for interpretating satellite imagery
+Geological Project - Employing Google TensorFlow for image recognition of satellite imagery.

 #### Description: ####
-This is a repository for a semester course on using TensorFlow for image recognition of satellite imagery.
+This is a repository for my semester project on using Google TensorFlow for Deep Neural Learning, Raster Vision for object detection on GeoJSON files and Rasterio for data handling.
+The end goal is to create a script that allows for image recognition of satellite imagery and documenting the process here.

 ### Project overview: ###